Course Descriptions

 Investigations to meet an advanced specialized study need beyond the department curriculum.
 The project should be planned and described in written form with consent of the faculty sponsor.
 Prerequisites: majors or minors in Biology, upper-division standing with a cumulative GPA of 3.0, and approved petition to enroll.
 May be repeated for credit.

 Experimental or observational research for the B.S. degree conducted under the supervision of one or more of the biology faculty members.
-Prerequisites: senior-standing in the major with a minimum GPA of 3.0 and an approved application.
+Prerequisite(s): Biology major with upper division standing and approved petition to enroll.

 Completion of research for the B.S. degree conducted under the supervision of one or more biology faculty members.
 A research paper summarizing the results is required.
-Prerequisites: senior-standing in the major and completion of BIOL 496A.
+Prerequisite(s): Biology major with upper division standing and approved petition to enroll

 Biol 497 - Selected Topics (1-4)